Improving Facilities to Enhance Quality of Life in Lafayette

 $6 million for design, construction, and other associated costs.

-Enlarge fleet bay areas to accommodate fire engines, snowplows and large equipment to reduce City vehicle down time for maintenance and repairs.
+Enlarge fleet bay areas to accommodate fire engines, snowplows, and large equipment to reduce City vehicle downtime for maintenance and repairs.

 Modernize basic workspaces and expand personnel areas such as showers, bathrooms, and cleaning stations for staff working in unsanitary conditions.